jhpyle/docassemble/_docs/objects.md

 ### <a name="Individual.pronoun"></a>`.pronoun()`

-Returns "you," "him," or "her," depending on whether the individual is the user and depending on the value of the `gender` attribute.
+Returns "you," "him," or "her," depending on whether the individual is the user (see the [note above]) and depending on the value of the `gender` attribute.
 If called with `capitalize=True`, the word will be capitalized (for use at the beginning of a sentence).

 ### <a name="Individual.pronoun_objective"></a>`.pronoun_objective()`